bibleexchange/courses/poetry/en/204_psalms-classification_confidence.md

 (psalms 3, 4, 11, 16, 23, 27, 62, 121, 131)

 ### Psalm 3

-> 1 {A Psalm of David, when he fled from Absalom his son.} LORD, how are they increased that trouble me! many are they that rise up against me.
-2 Many there be which say of my soul, There is no help for him in God.
-Selah.
-3 But thou, O LORD, art a shield for me; my glory, and the lifter up of mine head.
-4 I cried unto the LORD with my voice, and he heard me out of his holy hill.
-Selah.
-5 I laid me down and slept; I awaked; for the LORD sustained me.
-6 I will not be afraid of ten thousands of people, that have set themselves against me round about.
-7 Arise, O LORD; save me, O my God: for thou hast smitten all mine enemies upon the cheek bone; thou hast broken the teeth of the ungodly.
-8 Salvation belongeth unto the LORD: thy blessing is upon thy people.
-Selah.

 - The Darkest Days of David’s Life (2 Samuel 15:1 &mdash; 19:8)